Thanks to the availability of cheap and easy credit, it’s pretty darn easy to appear wealthy when you’re not.

 Personal Capital even helps you accelerate your wealth building by identifying hidden fees in your investment portfolio.

-And if you don’t want to join Personal Capital for any reason, you can always figure out your net worth the old-fashioned way, too.
+If you want to get started with Personal Capital, just click here.
+If you don’t want to join Personal Capital for any reason, you can always figure out your net worth the old-fashioned way, too.

 To accomplish this task, you’ll take out a piece of paper and create two columns – one for assets and the other for liabilities.